dzhuang2/active_learn/README.txt

 'learning_util.py' contains code that I thought was needed during coding but moved to this file due to deprecation.
 NO other file imports this one.

+'explore_cover.py' contains the exploratory code for covering analysis.

+'FM_explore.py' contains the alternative version of feature_expert which I plan on integrating to feature_expert very soon to keep all the feature_expert stuff in one place.